 EW-MFA include all materials (excluding water and air) crossing the system boundary (between the environment and the economy) on the input side or on the output side.
 The economy is demarcated by the conventions of the national accounting system (resident units).

-Material outputs are disposals of materials to the natural environment and exports of material products and waste to the ROW.
-Information on natural resources extracted and traded products is provided by different statistical units.
+Material outputs are disposals of materials to the natural environment and exports of material products and waste to the RoW.
+Information on natural resources extracted and traded products is provided by different statistical sources.

 3.7.
 Reference area